cyril-liu/my_enlight/docs/index.rst

 *****************************************************
 Here comes some information about Enligth...

 Here is a X-ref example.
-Click to check :ref:`reference-target-name` and understand basic concepts involved.
+Click to check `reference-target-name`_ and understand basic concepts involved.

 Sign Up
 ###########